Kik07L/Behringer-X-Touch-for-ableton/readme.md

 ### Global Solo
 - When one or more tracks are soloed, `SOLO` button in Transport Section toggles their solo state on and off simultaneously.

-### Macro Mapper (beta)
-- Quick access to 16 multi-mappable macros via the rotary encoders.
-- Place the supplied "XTouch/Macro Mapper/X-Touch Macro Mapper" device on the Master track as the first (leftmost) device in the chain.
-- Map the Max4Live devices in the rack to any function in the project and rename the 16 macro knobs to suit.
-- Press and hold `USER` to bring up mappings on rotary encoders temporarily, or `SHIFT + USER` to lock.
-  - Quick access through the `USER` button will work with any device that is first in the chain on the Master channel and has "X-Touch" in its name.
+- `CONTROL + SOLO` to toggle in time with track (follows global launch quantization).

+### Chains behave as groups
+- Press `SELECT` twice on a track that contains a Rack to expand its chains in the Mixer (same behavior as with track groups).
+- This way, chain elements like individual drum sounds can be mixed along with the rest of the set.
+- Rack chains react just like normal tracks to faders, `MUTE` and `SOLO` buttons and encoders (in Pan and Sends mode).
+  - If volume or panning for a device chain is macro mapped, the fader/rotary encoder for that chain will have no effect.
+- Limitations: audio metering and audio routing are currently unavailable for chains in Live's API.

+### Metronome button blinks in time
+- Visual indication of tempo when metronome is enabled.
+- On by default, can be disabled through global settings menu.

-### Single Send Mode (beta)
+### Single Send Mode
-- Default Sends mode (`SEND`) shows send levels for all return tracks/return chains on the current track/chain.
+- Default Sends mode (`SEND`) shows send levels **for all return tracks/return chains on the current track/chain**.
-- New Single Send mode shows send levels for a single return track/return chain across all tracks/chains.
+- New Single Send mode (`SEND` x 2) shows send levels **for a single return track/return chain across all tracks/chains**.
 - In default Sends mode, either press `SEND` again or `SHIFT + Press rotary encoder` to select the corresponding return track for Single Send mode.
 - Press `EQ` or `INST` to move control to the previous/next return track/return chain send levels.
 - Scribble strips will turn black for unavailable sends (if the number of global return tracks differs from the number of return chains in a device with chains visible in the mixer).

-### Device Control Lock (beta)
-- With the rotary encoders assigned to device parameters (`PLUG-IN` > `Press rotary encoder` to select device), press `SHIFT + PLUG-IN` to lock current assignment.
-- Device assignment will no longer be canceled by selecting, soloing, muting or arming other tracks.

-### Night Mode (beta)
-- Press all four `MODIFY` buttons (`SHIFT`, `OPTION`, `CONTROL` and `ALT`) simultaneously to toggle Night Mode.
-- `MODIFY` section LEDs are permanently lit for enhanced visibility.
-- Press any `MODIFY` button to temporarily light up all buttons.
-- Night Mode setting is remembered across sessions.

-### Chains behave as groups (beta)
-- Press `SELECT` twice on a track that contains a Rack to expand its chains in the Mixer (same behaviour as with track groups).
-- Rack chains react just like normal tracks to faders, `MUTE` and `SOLO` buttons and encoders (in Pan and Sends mode).
-- Chain colors appear in scribble strips and can be modified just like track colors (press `TRACK` x5 for color mode).
-- Note: if volume or panning for a device chain is macro mapped, the fader/rotary encoder for that chain will have no effect.
-- Limitations: chains audio metering and audio routing are currently unavailable in Live's API.

-### Feedback messages (beta)
-- Short messages on Time Display provide feedback on various actions.

-### Persistent settings (beta)
+### Persistent settings
-- Global settings (Night Mode, show clock...) are now preserved across sessions.
+- Global settings are now preserved across sessions.
 - Settings can be edited through built-in global settings menu and are saved in options.txt.

-### Global settings menu (beta)
+### Global settings menu
 - `SHIFT + ZOOM`: Open settings menu.
 - `UP`, `DOWN`: Browse settings.
 - `LEFT`, `RIGHT`: Change setting.